Florida Pedestrian Accident Statistics: So, Just How Dangerous is Our State for Pedestrians and Cyclists?Trusted Content

 - Between 2003 and 2010, 233 children under 16 and 960 adults aged 65+ were victims of fatal pedestrian accidents.

-If you’ve been seriously injured in an accident in our area, you may need the help of a Tampa pedestrian accident lawyers who will stand up for your rights.
+If you’ve been seriously injured in an accident in our area, you may need the help of a Tampa pedestrian accident lawyers or Tampa bike accident lawyers who will stand up for your rights.

 Call Abrahamson & Uiterwyk today and get started by speaking with a member of our injury law team for a free evaluation of your case.